The Ross School of Business building

 Contact the residency office at (734) 764-1400.
 Residency information is also available online at www.ro.umich.edu/resreg.php.

 Yes.
-Eligible graduates holding a student visa may access an Optional Practical Training (OPT) extension for up to 36 months, helping international students gain additional real-world skills and experience in the United States.
+Graduates holding a student visa are eligible to apply for an Optional Practical Training extension for up to 36 months.

 GPA & Test Requirements